 Considerations:

-• PIYP means that if you approve the exam (all exams are approved by getting 60% of right answers) you must pay for it (US$300.00) before leaving the room, so be ready with your credit card.
-If you are expecting a score equal or above 70 and you get 69, you still must pay the exam.
+• PIYP means that if you approve the exam (all exams are approved by getting 60% of correct answers), you must pay it (US$300.00) before leaving the room, so be ready with your credit card.
+If you are expecting a score equal to or above 70 and you get 69, you still must pay for the exam.

-• You must bring your own personal device (laptop or tablet, not mobile phone), with Chrome navigator.
+• You must bring your own personal device (laptop, not tablet nor mobile phone) with Chrome navigator.

 • Job laptops are not recommended as they might have firewalls that will not allow you to enter the exam platform.

-• Data Governance and Data Quality specialty exams will also be available
+• All the specialty exams will be available.

 If you are interested in taking this workshop, please complete this form to receive your Event CODE and to secure a spot to take the exam.